Inedo/inedo-docs/Content/installation/postgresql.md

 :::
 -->

-Inedo Products (starting with ProGet 2025) uses a custom build of PostgreSQL that's been security-hardened, stripped of unneeded features, and optimized for Inedo products.
+Inedo Products (starting with ProGet 2025) use a custom distribution of PostgreSQL that's been security-hardened, stripped of unneeded features, and optimized for Inedo products.
 We are currently planning to include this database backend in BuildMaster 2026 and Otter 2026.

 Our custom PostgreSQL server can be hosted in two different ways.